MojtabaTajik/Hamster/README.md

 }
 ```

-The $Name and $Date is predefined variables which replaces at runtime with actual values, you can use them in Command or RemoteFileName fields of operation.
+The \$Name and $Date is predefined variables which replaces at runtime with actual values, you can use them in Command or RemoteFileName fields of operation.

 > $Date => Replaced with current date time : 2022.15.07-15.53.16
 >
 > $Name => Replaced with operation name defined in Name field

+* Hamster creates a temp directory called $Name. when the operation done the Hamster compress and uploads any content inside this directory as backup data to S3 storage, so remember to generate/move your backups to $Name directory using the command.

 The backup operation starts by passing the operation name defined in the config file to the Hamster executable:

 ```